Anguilla national football team

-The Anguilla National Football Team is the national team of Anguilla, a British Overseas Territory in the Caribbean, and is controlled by the Anguilla Football Association.
-It is affiliated to the Caribbean Football Union of CONCACAF.
-The team has never qualified for the FIFA World Cup or the CONCACAF Gold Cup.
+The Anguilla national football team represents Anguilla (British overseas territory) in men's international football, and is governed by the Anguilla Football Association founded in 1990.
+It has been a member of FIFA since 1996.
+It was an associate member of CONCACAF from 1994 to 1996, since when it has been a full member.
+Regionally, it is a member of CFU in the Caribbean Zone.

+Anguilla has never qualified for the FIFA World Cup and the CONCACAF Gold Cup, but has participated four times in League C of the CONCACAF Nations League, achieving its first victory in the 2024–25 edition.

+Anguilla's debut in international competitions was in the 1991 Caribbean Cup qualifying tournament.
+Their first appearance in World Cup qualifiers was in the 2002 CONCACAF qualification.
+The team achieved its first victory in 2000, defeating British Virgin Islands 4–3.

 History

 2002 World Cup qualification

 Anguilla entered the World Cup qualifiers for the first time for the 2002 World Cup in South Korea and Japan.

 In the first round of the qualifiers, Anguilla were drawn against the Bahamas.
 On 5 March 2000, Anguilla hosted the first leg in front of 250 people at Webster Park in The Valley, losing by a scoreline of 3–1.
 In front of a Bahamian crowd of just 330, the second leg was played at the Thomas Robinson Stadium in Nassau on 19 March 2000, with Anguilla losing 2–1, and thereby eliminated by an aggregate scoreline of 5–2.